fabiospampinato/autogit-plugin-github-sync-keywords/README.md

 # Autogit Plugin - Github Sync Keywords

-A plugin for synching the keywords with GitHub.
+A plugin for synchronizing the keywords with GitHub.

 ## Install